Paul Sutherland (politician)

 Paul Sutherland (born c.
 1955) is a former politician in Toronto, Ontario.
 He was a City Councillor from 2000 to 2003, former North York City Councillor, a former candidate for the Ontario Progressive Conservative Party in the provincial riding of Don Valley East in 2003, and a member of the Economic Committee of the Toronto Board of Trade from 2004 to 2005.

 His parents, Bill Sutherland and Betty Sutherland, were both members of North York City Council.
-He was born in Toronto and holds a BA in Political Science from Trent University, Peterborough.
-He married Rhea Reynolds in 1983 and they have a daughter, Melanie, born in 1992.
+He was born in Toronto and holds a BA in Political Science from Trent University.
+He married Rhea Reynolds in 1983 and they have a daughter.

 He retired from municipal politics in 2003 and currently owns and operates his own consulting firm as a Lobbyist.